How to choose a wedding photographer uk

 Fine art wedding photographers are masters of light and styling.
 Being able to find soft, even light is a must and a keen eye to arrange details to capture that editorial feel is a sure sign of a good fine art photographer.

 The main man of the fine art world is Jose Villa, his work is exceptional, “For me, it is all about making something beautiful, even if I have to insert myself into the situation .
 Ultimately, my goal is to craft vibrant, energetic, fine art images that are as unique as the people in the photographs.”

-Documentary wedding photography – beautiful images, story telling, documenting not posing, people focussed.
+Documentary/Photojournalism/Candid wedding photography – beautiful images, story telling, documenting not posing, people focused.

 Fine art wedding photography – beautiful images, posing where necessary, lots of details.

-A few thoughts on what you should consider when trying to choose a wedding photographer.
+A few thoughts and important questions to consider when trying to choose a wedding photographer.